ZetaxFTW/UltraEconomyWiki/1-Overview/1-Welcome.md

 <br />

-If you are running a Network out of multiple Servers, install Ultra Economy also on your BungeeCord & setup MySQL on every Server via the Settings GUI.
+If you are using BungeeCord, install Ultra Economy there as well and setup MySQL on every Server.
 The MySQL Settings can be accessed from */uecon > Settings > MySQL*

 <br />